Diploma in Journalism

-We will be launching the next Diploma in Journalism online course in October 2023 in partnership with the National Council for Training Journalists (NCTJ).
+The Diploma in Journalism online course is in partnership with the National Council for Training Journalists (NCTJ).
 This qualification is equivalent to a foundation degree and is what many editors consider to be a prerequisite for junior reporter roles.

-Through our Academy this part time level 5 qualification course will be delivered in an inclusive and accessible online environment, allowing our students to study from home at their own pace, taking into consideration individual’s needs and requirements.
+Through our Academy this part time level 5 qualification course will be delivered in a fully inclusive and accessible online environment, allowing our students to study from home at their own pace, taking into consideration individual’s needs and requirements.

 We are looking for the strongest candidates with a proven passion and dedication to make journalism and working within media a career path.
 The National Lottery funding is enabling us to provide highly subsidised access to the Level 5 Diploma and provide this in a fully accessible online environment.